 I try to lead by example.

-My kids are homeschooled and we don’t participate in a co-op or many classes outside our home, so they often don’t know what other kids have.
+My kids are homeschooled and we don’t participate in a co-op or many classes outside our home, so they often don’t know what other kids have or what’s very popular.
 We constantly reevaluate this.
+I don’t want my kids to feel the need to get the newest gadget, but I don’t want them to have nothing fun.

 We stopped participating in play groups when my younger kids were preschool age because several moms had very material attitudes that I didn’t appreciate.
 When the playgroup rotated to their houses, I dreaded walking into their IKEA and Pottery Barn paradise where my kids’ eyes danced at the magazine-photo-shoot-ready playrooms with an overwhelming number of toys in a specially kid-dedicated room.
 Children ruled those homes.

 It made me feel worthless and less-than, a bad parent that I couldn’t afford those things nor did we have the space for it.
 And I didn’t really want it and all the stress that went with it.
-And we move every few years.
+And we move every few years, so how could we cope?

 When these moms started discussing preschool options for their children, I felt even worse.
 They turned on me and scoffed about homeschooling.
-They actually said out loud they couldn’t wait for the break from their kids when they could throw them into a preschool several mornings per week so they could have freedom.
+They actually said out loud in front of all the kids they couldn’t wait for the break from their kids when they could throw them into a preschool several mornings per week so they could have freedom.
 To do what?
 I wondered.

 Even in private Christian preschool, kids talk about toys, clothes, parties, and TV shows!
-I would have preferred uniforms, even in 4K, so I didn’t have to talk about fashion with my daughter at that time.
+I would have preferred uniforms, even in 4K when my eldest daughter attended, so I didn’t have to talk about fashion with my daughter at that time.
 I’m glad she only went that one year.

 We just have different priorities.